jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

 | btnUpdate | When clicked, this triggers the UpdateDatabricksGoldProducts Power Automate Cloud Flow |
 | UpdateProductInfoStatus | This shows the status of the update in Databricks when the button is clicked |

 There are quite a few formulas that are utilized in this app.
-At the core of this, we filter the record with the following formula:
+At the core of this, we filter the record like the following example:

 ```javascript
 First(PowerBIIntegration.Data).ProductID
 ```

-If we just use this formula, the form is not responsive to navigation within Power BI and may confuse users, so we use the formula below on the **Default** property.
+If we just use this formula, the form is not responsive to navigation within Power BI and may confuse users, so we use formulas similar to the example below on the **Default** property of the display and edits fields.
 It accounts for row count, meaning if no record is selected, the fields are blank.

 ```javascript
 If(